pfsense/docs/source/vpn/ipsec/configuring-a-site-to-site-ipsec-vpn.rst

 Remote Access IPsec VPN
 ~~~~~~~~~~~~~~~~~~~~~~~

-pfSense provides several means of remote access VPN, including IPsec, OpenVPN,
+pfSense software provides several means of remote access VPN, including IPsec,
-and PPTP, and L2TP.
-Mobile IPsec functionality on pfSense has some limitations
+OpenVPN, and PPTP, and L2TP.
+Mobile IPsec functionality on pfSense has some
-that could hinder its practicality for some deployments. pfSense supports NAT-
+limitations that could hinder its practicality for some deployments. pfSense
-Traversal which helps if any of the client machines are behind NAT, which is the
+software supports NAT-Traversal which helps if any of the client machines are
-typical case.
+behind NAT, which is the typical case.

 One good use of the pfSense IPsec client VPN capabilities is to secure all
 traffic sent by hosts on a wireless network or other untrusted network.
 This